sveniu/nginx-ratelimit-ipset/README.md

 and will not be propagated to sinks.
 Values can be bare IPv4/IPv6 addresses, or IPv4/IPv6 CIDRs.

+`cache_size` (default: 10000): The number of addresses that can be cached, for de-duplication purposes.
+When full, items are discarded in LRU order.
+A value of 0 disables caching.

+`cache_ttl_seconds` (default: 60.0): The number of seconds to keep addresses in the cache before they expire.

 Compatibility: Works with any Nginx version starting with 0.7.25 (ca 2008), which added logging of the limit_req zone name.